kmoir/stuffthatmatters/doc.md

 * <a name="myfootnote30">30</a>: Julia Zorthian: "Justice Department will Stop the Use of Private Prisons", Time Magazine, August 18, 2016 http://time.com/4457597/private-prisons-justice-department/
 * <a name="myfootnote31">31</a>: Whitney Benns: "American Slavery, Reinvented", The Atlantic, September 21, 2015 https://www.theatlantic.com/business/archive/2015/09/prison-labor-in-america/406177/
 * <a name="myfootnote32">32</a>: Caroline Winter: "What Do Prisoners's Make for Victoria's Secret?", Mother Jones, July/August 2008 Issue http://www.motherjones.com/politics/2008/07/what-do-prisoners-make-victorias-secret
+* <a name="myfootnote33">33</a>: Richardson v.
+Ramirez, 418 U.S. 24 (1974), held that convicted felons could be barred from voting without violating the Fourteenth Amendment.
+* <a name="myfootnote3">34</a>: Erwin James, "The Norwegian prison where inmates are treated like people", The Guardian, February 25 2013,https://www.theguardian.com/society/2013/feb/25/norwegian-prison-inmates-treated-like-people

 * <a name="myfootnote35">35</a>: Nicholas Kristof: "Mothers in Prison", New York Times, November 25, 2016 https://mobile.nytimes.com/2016/11/25/opinion/sunday/mothers-in-prison.html
 * <a name="myfootnote36">36</a>: Matt Ford, The Atlantic, December 16, 2016, A Blueprint to End Mass Incarceration, https://www.theatlantic.com/politics/archive/2016/12/mass-incarceration-brennan-center/510749/?utm_source=twb